-Commentary articles report a though-provoking views of an internal or external experts on an existing or completely new concept or model in a field of life science in general and cell biology in particular.
+Commentary articles report a though-provoking views of an internal or external experts on the technical, scientific, ethical, legal, commercial, political features of existing or completely new concept or model in a field of life science in general and cell biology in particular.
 The proposal should be realistic, and the discussion balanced with the different conceptual possibilities.
 It is encouraged to support a major part of the commentary by published articles or data, preprint manuscripts or all materials that can be accessed in print or online.
 Commentary articles are indicated for setting a forum to discuss original and pioneering concepts, technical, molecular and therapeutic tools, as well as methodological advancements.
 It is highly recommended for hot and timely developing topics.